 Yes, refinancing lets you replace your current auto loan with a new one that has better terms or lower interest rates to save money.

 Absolutely!
-Car insurance protects your vehicle investment throughout the duration of your finance agreement against accidents or theft.
+Car insurance protects your vehicle investment throughout your finance agreement against accidents or theft.

-For the best chance at dealer financing approval, prepare by improving your credit score and researching various auto loan options before making any agreements.
+To give yourself the best chance at dealer financing approval, improve your credit score and research various auto loan options before making any agreements.